shahidshaikhs/Portfolio-2.0/README.md

 # Portfolio 2.0 👋🏻

+### What is this about?
 I made this Portfolio because the previous one had too much of text.
 The new one is inspired by [Britanny Chiang's Portfolio Website](https://github.com/bchiang7).
 Even though I took clues from her design, I developed the entire website on my own.

+The website is made using:
+- Vue
+- Vuex
+- VueRouter

+### Can you fork this repo?
+Yes, for sure, just make sure that you give credit/ attribution.
+It took me considerable amount of time to develop this website and hence I expect some credit for the same if you use it for your own portfolio.

+### How do I give you credits?
+You can give credit by linking back to "shahidshaikh.com".

+### Do you have any questions?
-Please reach out to me if you have any doubts or questions.
+Please reach out to me via my email "shahid.sk27595@gmail.com"

 ## Project setup
 ```